 - Rimmed Baking Sheets lined with parchment paper

-- Mixing Bowls – You will need a variety of sizes for this Italian Easter bread recipe, and this set has them all!
+- Mixing Bowls – You will need a variety of sizes for this Italian sweet bread recipe, and this set has them all!

 First, gently remove the eggs and store them in the refrigerator for up to a week.
-Your pane di pasqua can be kept at room temperature for 4 to 5 days or in the freezer for up to 2 months.
+Your sweet Easter bread can be kept at room temperature for 4 to 5 days or in the freezer for up to 2 months.

-Either way, place it in a zippered storage bag or airtight container to prevent it from drying out.
+Either way, place Italian Easter bread in a zippered storage bag or airtight container to prevent it from drying out.

 No need to spend money at the store.
 Just combine equal parts water and sugar in a saucepan over medium heat.

 Stir occasionally until it starts to bubble and the sugar is dissolved.
 Then, let it cool to room temperature.
 You can use the syrup immediately or store in a sealed container in the refrigerator for up to a month.

 Technically, yes — I would recommend making several batches at once since there’s only so much room in your mixer!